MattechLab/sops/docs/flexyphy/data-collection/data-collection_flexyphy_protocol.md

 ##### Video recording of the whole process

+!!! warning "This video needs to be updated with the novel FOV placement, or this has to be clarified"

 <script src="https://fast.wistia.com/player.js" async></script><script src="https://fast.wistia.com/embed/6eod5wljf4.js" async type="module"></script><style>wistia-player[media-id='6eod5wljf4']:not(:defined) { background: center / contain no-repeat url('https://fast.wistia.com/embed/medias/6eod5wljf4/swatch'); display: block; filter: blur(5px); padding-top:56.25%; }</style> <wistia-player media-id="6eod5wljf4"></wistia-player>

 Your browser does not support the video?
 Click [here](https://github.com/MattechLab/sops/blob/dev/docs/assets/debi_protocol/selected/scan_eva.mp4) to download it.

 ##### How to acquire prescans

-You can refer to this link documentation of monalisa reconstruction where we explained with a video recording how to do acquire the prescans:
+You can refer to this link documentation of Monalisa reconstruction where we explained with a video recording how to do acquire the prescans:
 [Prescan Acquisition Guide](https://mattechlab.github.io/monalisa/2-6_prescan_acquisition.html).
 Remember to enable "Adjust with Body Coil" in System > Adjustments (only for prescans).

 #### Session Completed